 You weren’t hired?
-Don’t take it personally – there are a whole slew of reasons outside your control – and sometimes in your control – why you may have been passed up for the job you wanted.
+Don’t take it personally – there are many reasons outside your control – and sometimes in your control – why you may have been passed up for the job you wanted.

 According to Glassdoor, the jobs and recruitment website, often, the reason you weren’t hired is only distantly correlated to your strength and fit for the position.